-- Clarity.
 Everybody needs to understand what your company, product, or service is all about right away.

-- Conciseness.
 Your pitch needs to condense the essence of your business.

 Whatever you say in your sales pitch has to be undeniable.

-- Attractiveness.
 Your prospects should be attracted to your elevator pitch and ready to give you a chance.

 t’s a good idea to develop a universal elevator pitch together with your team and encourage every individual team member to adjust it based on their personal traits.

 Once everyone adjusted their rendition of the sales pitch, they should deliver it in front of one another and record the session.

-Improve Active Listening Skills
+3. Improve Active Listening Skills

 We frequently mention active listening as an essential factor in sales.

 This is the best way to pick up subtle hints and seemingly unimportant remarks that prospects make during the conversation, such as how they’re feeling or what bothers them.

 Not only will this straighten out potential misunderstandings, but it will also show the prospects that they are being listened to and that they have the sales rep’s undivided attention.

-Streamline the Communication Among Different Teams
+4. Streamline the Communication Among Different Teams